novonordisk-research/ProcessOptimizer/README.md

 ProcessOptimizer can also be installed by running `pip install -e .` in top directory of the cloned repository.

 ## How to get started
 Below is an illustrative example of minimization of the 2-dimensional [Booth function](https://www.sfu.ca/~ssurjano/booth.html) using the `ProcessOptimizer` package.
-Notice that in real world applications, we would not know this the function beforehand, i.e., it would be "black-box" (and typically we would have more than 2 input factors). <br/>
+Notice that in real world applications, we would not know this function beforehand, i.e., it would be "black-box" (and typically we would also have more than 2 input factors). <br/>
- In this example uniformly distributed random noise between 0-5% of the function value is added using `np.random`.
+In this example, uniformly distributed random noise between 0-5% of the function value is added using `np.random`.
 The function is defined as follows:
 ```python
 import numpy as np